Every year, on the 22nd of April, we celebrate Earth Day. YAY!

 The one day a year when we celebrate all the beauty and amazingness this planet has to offer.
 Oh wait, why just one day tho?
 Every day should be Earth day.
-Anyhow, in honour of our grandiose mother Earth on her special day, I decided to put together a compilation of 10 beautiful places on Earth (natural or not) everyone should visit at least once in their lives.
+Anyhow, in honour of our grandiose mother Earth on her special day (every day), I decided to put together a compilation of 10 beautiful places on Earth (natural or not) everyone should visit at least once in their lives.
 I know I can’t wait to go myself!
 Can you?

 10 Beautiful Places on Earth